Image by wavebreakmedia_micro on Freepik

 Less common but more serious risks include:

-• Skin necrosis (tissue death) – this is the most serious risk when it comes to fillers.
-Skin necrosis occurs when fillers are accidentally injected into a blood vessel.
+- skin necrosis (tissue death) – this is potentially life threatening.
+Skin necrosis occurs when fillers are injected into a blood vessel.
 If this happens, there is also a risk of stroke or blindness.
-Chances of this happening are low.

 Picture courtesy of cottonbro studio, Pexels.